 Many aspects of the sensor localization problem have been addressed in recent literature.
-Notably, bounds on estimation performance have been derived for the cases when pair-wise measurements are RSS, TOA, AOA (Angle Of Arrival), or a combination [Moses et al. 2003; Patwari et al. 2003; Catovic and Sahinoglu 2004; Niculescu and Nath 2004].
-Furthermore, centralized algorithms based on multi-dimensional scaling [Shang et al. 2003], convex optimization [Doherty et al. 2001], and maximum-likelihood [Moses et al. 2002] have demonstrated good estimation performance.
-Research has also demonstrated the feasibility of distributed localization algorithms [Niculescu and Nath 2001; Savvides et al. 2002; Nagpal et al. 2003; Čapkun et al. 2001; Albowicz et al. 2001; Savarese et al. 2001], which are required for scalability and balancing computational costs across large sensor networks.
+Notably, bounds on estimation performance have been derived for the cases when pair-wise measurements are RSS, TOA, Angle Of Arrival (AOA), or a combination [Moses et al. 2002; 2003; Patwari et al. 2003; Catovic and Sahinoglu 2004;

+Niculescu and Nath 2004].
+Furthermore, centralized algorithms based on multidimensional scaling [Shang et al. 2003], convex optimization [Doherty et al. 2001], and maximum-likelihood [Moses et al. 2002] have demonstrated good estimation performance.